 However, this event is what caused Fiona to merge consciences with their respective owners, so something like that won't happen again.

-Sonichu.
-It matters not if Christian Chandler has decided to destroy an office building with hundreds of employees inside, as long they were drawing pickles on Rosechu, he's in the right.
+Sonichu has this in spades.
+It matters not if Christian Chandler has decided to have his characters destroy an office building with hundreds of innocent employees inside, as long they were making fun of Rosechu, he's in the right.

 Applied in a big way in the second Teenage Mutant Ninja Turtles cartoon, as noted most obviously in the turtles' treatment of Karai, Hun, and the Shredder.
 While all three characters have led crime syndicates and have ruined countless off-screen lives, the turtles' treatment of them varies wildly.
 The Shredder, as Hamato Yoshi's killer, becomes a kill-on-sight villain whenever he threatens the world.
 Hun, who is openly antagonistic against the turtles but has yet to do any real damage, is dealt with ambivalence—if he's killed, fine, but they won't go out of their way to do so.
 On the other hand, sometimes-ally Karai—who has tried to kill the turtles on more than one occasion and was perfectly willing to allow her father to commit interstellar genocide—wound up being invited to April and Casey's wedding after her help defeating an even bigger bad.
 Combined with the fact that "stopping the bad guys" sometimes means "committing genocide", it's hard not to conclude the the turtles, although unquestionably heroic at times, have also committed plenty of actions that would make people go "what the hell, hero?"